 The NHS Confederation is working with the Local Government Association, HEFCE, and Universities UK on an exciting new development called the Local Growth Academy.

 Local Growth Academy conference

 The annual Local Growth Academy conference will be held on 28 March 2018 at Woburn Conference Centre in London and will focus on the Industrial Strategy.
-More tickets will be made available in the new year.

 Why a Local Growth Academy?